Well, you’ve come to the right place.

 For example, let’s say you’re trying to rank a page for “on-page seo checklist”.
-You’ve followed the steps we’ve outlined in this post (except this one), yet you’re still struggling to break into the first page.
+You’ve followed the steps we’ve outlined in this post, yet you’re still struggling to break into the first page.

 This is partly because your page is living on an island.

 Google can find it, but they won’t be able to rank it properly without receiving the right signals.

 And in the SEO space, links act like votes telling search engines which pages are relevant, accurate and worthy of attention.